Cromwell tank: Post-war

+Israel obtained two Cromwell tanks in 1948 after British sympathizers Mike Flanagan and Harry McDonald stole them from departing British forces in Haifa and delivered them to the Israelis.
+The tanks served with the Israel Defense Forces during the 1948 Arab-Israeli War.

 During the Korean War, the British had a total of 14 Cromwell tanks: six of the 8th King's Royal Irish Hussars Regiment and eight of the 45th Field Regiment, Royal Artillery.
 The Royal Artillery Cromwells were artillery observation tanks, lacking the main gun, but with expanded observation and communication equipment.

 In December 1950, 14 tanks were organized into "Cooper Force", led by Captain Donald Ashley-Cooper, and were deployed to Jangheung, Yangju to support the 1st Battalion, Royal Ulster Rifles Regiment, whose duty was to defend northwest of Seoul.
 On the night of 3 January 1951, the 1st Battalion of the Royal Ulster Rifles and Cooper Force retreated under orders from superior command to withdraw.
 During the process, 157 soldiers were killed and all the tanks were destroyed or abandoned as they escaped along the gorge without protection provided by friendly units.

 One of the captured Cromwells operated by the communist forces was destroyed by a British Centurion tank near Hangang Railway Bridge on February 1.
 Another captured tank, deployed to Wolmido near Incheon by the communists, was recaptured by South Korean marines on February 10.
 American marines helped South Korean marines to repair the recaptured Cromwell for usage.
-However, the Marine Cromwell only rolled for a few days until it was handed back to its original owner, the British.
+However, the Marine Cromwell was only operated for a few days until it was handed back to its original owner, the British.

-Cromwell tanks were used by Czechoslovakia and Israel.
+Cromwell tanks were also used by Czechoslovakia.

 Fifty-two Centaur I tanks were donated in early 1946 to the Greek Army during the opening stages of the Greek Civil War but they were kept in storage due to the lack of trained personnel.
 In 1947, the first Greek officers returned from training courses in the United Kingdom and training of tank crews began.
 In April 1948, the Centaurs were organised in three Centaur tank companies, initially numbered II, IX and XI, but a year later were renumbered 381, 382, and 383 and temporarily attached to reconnaissance regiments 391, 392, and 393.
 The Centaurs saw limited service in the war because battles were fought mainly in mountainous areas, but proved useful in supporting infantry units and in defence of inhabited areas.
 After the end of the war, in October 1949, the three Centaur companies were organised into the 391 Tank Regiment.
 The Centaurs were replaced by US built M47s and in 1962 were sold and scrapped.
 One Centaur is preserved in the Greek Army Tank Museum.

 The British Army, Austria and Jordan used the larger-gunned Charioteer development of the Cromwell post-war.
 Jordanian vehicles saw action in conflicts in the Middle East.